konst-aa/drafter/README.md

 Option: currently the only supported option is "cube".
 All cards are singleton, 15 cards per pack.
 Group: pings to players participating in the pod separated by spaces.
+Seating order is in the order of the group, with the last player being on the first player's left.
+Passing starts to the right, then flips after each pack.

 Example:
 ```